USCGC Cactus: Ship's history

-USCGC Cactus was initially assigned to the First Coast Guard District in 1942 and stationed at Boston, MA.
+USCGC Cactus was initially assigned to the First Coast Guard District in 1942 and stationed at Boston, Massachusetts.
 On 12 June 1943 the tender collided with MV Manasquan and sustained considerable damage.
-After World War II Cactus continued to serve the First District from Boston, MA.
+After World War II Cactus continued to serve the First District from Boston.
 In addition to tending aids to navigation (ATON), the cutter also performed search and rescue (SAR), icebreaking and law enforcement (LE) duties.

 On 2 March 1952 Cactus provided assistance to FV Dorothy and FV Mary 20 miles south of Nantucket, MA.
 On 16 November 1953 Cactus fought a fire on FV Jane and FV Patricia.
 On 26 August 1954 Cactus assisted FV Western Pride which had grounded near Provincetown, MA.
 In 1957 Cactus assisted the grounded MV Franco Lisi near Salem, MA.
 On 10 February and 27 July 1957 Cactus fought pier fires in Boston, MA and moved a 450-foot Norwegian merchant vessel to safety away from the flames.
 During the night of 21–22 February 1959 Cactus assisted FV Jo-Ann.

-At some point in the early 1960s CGC Cactus was retasked as an oceanographic buoy tender (WLBO-270), and was one of two WLBO's in Boston functioning as an oceanographic platform, painted white, instead of the usual black color denoting a USCG work vessel.
+At some point in the early 1960s CGC Cactus was retasked as an oceanographic buoy tender (WLBO-270), and was one of two WLBOs in Boston functioning as an oceanographic platform, painted white, instead of the usual black color denoting a USCG work vessel.
 The other white WLBO vessel was the CGC Evergreen in Boston.

 During 24 to 25 January 1966 she escorted the disabled merchant vessel, MS South African Victory to Boston.
-On 4 February 1969 Cactus towed the disabled FV Chrisway to safety from 140 miles southeast of Cape Henry, VA.
+On 4 February 1969 Cactus towed the disabled FV Chrisway to safety from 140 miles southeast of Cape Henry, Virginia.

-In 1967, the CGC Cactus homeport was changed from Boston, MA to Bristol, RI.
+In 1967, the CGC Cactus homeport was changed from Boston to Bristol, Rhode Island.

-In Nov/Dec 1969 the ship sailed from Bristol, RI, with a delivery Prize Crew, to her new homeport at Tongue Point Coast Guard Base in Astoria, OR in December 1969.
+In Nov/Dec 1969 the ship sailed from Bristol with a delivery Prize Crew, to her new homeport at Tongue Point Coast Guard Base in Astoria, Oregon, in December 1969.
 The entire CGC Cactus crew flew from Seattle to Boston for reassignment in CCDONE.